chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

         set attenuation coefficient reactor  = 10
     end

+:raw-html:`<br />`

-``param_nomad.txt`` file
+*param_nomad.txt* file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``param_nomad.txt`` file is the file used when running NOMAD.
+The ``param_nomad.txt`` file is used when running NOMAD.
 This file provides the parameters necessary when defining the optimization problem.
-These parameters are defined using specific keywords as explained in the `NOMAD 4 user guide <https://nomad-4-user-guide.readthedocs.io/en/latest/GettingStarted.html#provide-parameters>`_.
+These parameters are defined using specific keywords as explained in the `NOMAD User Guide <https://nomad-4-user-guide.readthedocs.io/en/latest/GettingStarted.html#provide-parameters>`_.

 .. code-block:: text